citizensense/AirKit_Logbook/toolkit.md

 Air pollution is a planetary health hazard.
 With continuous industrialisation and urbanisation, it has emerged as one of the most important risk factors affecting human health and sustainable development.
 Air pollution is a leading risk factor for non-communicable diseases and accounts for 22% of all deaths from cardiovascular related disease, 26% of deaths related to ischaemic heart disease, 25% of deaths related to stroke, 53% of deaths related to chronic obstructive pulmonary disease and 40% of deaths related to lung cancer ([Reddy, K.S. and Roberts, J.H., 2019](https://www.thelancet.com/journals/lanplh/article/PIIS2542-5196(18)30286-9/fulltext)).

 In addition to polluting environments, air pollution can also have indirect health effects and contribute to climate change.
-Increases in the greenhouse gases can lead to extreme weather conditions, including heat waves and smog events, which can have further negative impacts on human health.
+Increases in greenhouse gases can lead to extreme weather conditions, including heat waves and smog events, which can have further negative impacts on human health.

 ### 2.2.
 Why monitor your air quality?